Surviving Hate

 StoryLab Intern

-Prabhy Rehal (She/Her) is a fourth year Humber journalism student who is passionate about accessible journalism and storytelling.
+Prabhy Rehal (She/Her) is a Humber journalism graduate who is passionate about accessible journalism and storytelling.
 She is a member of the Sikh community, and a daughter of Punjabi immigrants.
 These identifiers also inform her advocacy for social justice as it allows for an empathetic approach to her work and the need for precision in storytelling.
 As a BIPOC journalist she understands the importance of hearing every voice and hopes to highlight stories and share the experiences of those outside the mainstream.
+Prabhy has worked on two StoryLab projects, Surviving Hate and Decoding Two Decades of Federal-Provincial Health Transfer Payments.

 • Stephanie Roberts